-- The Task Force has a robust protocol in place to manage potential conflicts of interests. - The formal process was established at the outset for members to declare interests and to recuse themselves from deliberations where there is a conflict of interest. - These declarations have been monitored and formally documented by the Task Force Secretariat, as have the Conflict of Interest and Confidentiality Agreements that have been submitted. - As a volunteer external advisory body, members of the Task Force are not public office holders and do not submit their Conflict of Interest declarations to the public registry.
+- The Task Force established a formal process at the outset for members to declare interests and to recuse themselves from deliberations where there is a conflict of interest. - These declarations have been monitored and formally documented by the Task Force Secretariat, as have the Conflict of Interest and Confidentiality Agreements that have been submitted. - As a volunteer external advisory body, members of the Task Force do not submit their Conflict of Interest declarations to the public registry.
 The records of the Task Force, including its recommendations to the government, are logged into the official files of the Department of Innovation, Science and Economic Development. - This process is consistent with other volunteer external advisory bodies to government.